 Lumbini (Cultural)

-The Lumbini is the birthplace of the Buddha.
+Lumbini is the birthplace of the Buddha.
 Thousands of Buddhist pilgrims and travelers visit this place every year.
-Maya Devi Temple(The mother of the Buddha), Lumbini garden, Ashokan pillar, the old dome types of stupas, Peace Flame, beautiful monasteries, white stupas, and much more to visit and see here.
+There is the Maya Devi Temple(the mother of the Buddha), the Lumbini garden, the Ashokan pillar, old dome types of stupas, the Peace Flame, beautiful monasteries, white stupas, and much more to visit and see here.

-If you would like to visit these Heritage Sites and learn more about these places, please contact us for your luxury tours in Nepal.
+If you would like to visit these Heritage Sites and learn more about these places, please get in touch with us for your luxury tours in Nepal.